Magnushhoie/bash_search/README.md

 - **f_open** to quickly find files by name
 - **f_search** to search contents of all files recursively (extremely powerful)
-- f_view to preview individual file contents in current directory
+- **f_view** to preview individual file contents in current directory
 - **Ctrl + R** to search bash history
 - **f_help** to see remaining commands (shown below)

 ## Documentation
+Commands are primarily sourced from https://github.com/junegunn/fzf/wiki/examples, with minor modifications.

 ```bash
 $ f_help